oscarescuderoarnanz/dtwParallel/README.md

           [0.70000006 1.57999993 1.10000018 1.69999999]]
    ```

-   **c) Example 4.** Compute the gower distance between X and Y and we vary the number of threads.
+   **f) Example 6.** Compute the gower distance between X and Y and we vary the number of threads.

    ```
    dtwParallel exampleData/X_train.npy exampleData/X_test.npy -d "gower" -n 12